craftercms/docs/source/site-administrators/plugin-management.rst

 Installing
 ----------

-Once a site plugin is published to the CrafterCMS Marketplace it can be installed using the Crafter Studio user interface or the REST API:
+Once a project plugin is published to the CrafterCMS Marketplace it can be installed using the Crafter Studio user interface or the REST API:

    .. note::